 4. 1Password: Best Best Password Manager IOS & Windows

 1Password is one of the most popular paid password managers.
 The $35.88 a year subscription is expensive, but you get a lot for that money.

 There is no free version of 1Password, but they offer a 30-day free trial period.
-Similarly, to LastPass, there is a $60 Family plan that covers up to five people.
+Similar to LastPass, a $60 Family plan covers up to five people.

 1Password Overview Video

-1Password offers a great family plan because it gives each user his or her own vault.
+1Password offers a great family plan because it gives each user their own vault.
 Additionally, you can create separate guest accounts that share Wi-Fi connection passwords and home alarm codes.

 They designed DashLane as an all-in-one internet shortcut.
 DashLane achieves that goal by automatically filling forms with passwords in a flash.
 DashLane also quickly saves and fills personal information besides passwords.

 The basic DashLane features include a password generator that creates and stores unique and complex passwords with one click.
 DashLane also stores secure notes and documents.

 DashLane’s most interesting features are Dark Web Monitoring and Personalized alerts.

 The Dark Web is the underground internet where the bad guys share illegal and stolen information.
 DashLane monitors the Dark Web to see if criminals are sharing your data.
 If it sees crooks sharing data, DashLane sends you a personalized alert.